Jajcus/python-alsa-midi/README.rst

 Usually the package would be installed with pip::

-  python3 -m pip install python-alsa-midi
+  python3 -m pip install alsa-midi

 That may trigger building of the binary module with the cffi bindings, that may fail if a compiler or ALSA headers are not available.
 This might be prevented by setting the ``PY_ALSA_MIDI_NO_COMPILE`` environment variable::

-  PY_ALSA_MIDI_NO_COMPILE=1 python3 -m pip install --no-binary :all: python-alsa-midi
+  PY_ALSA_MIDI_NO_COMPILE=1 python3 -m pip install --no-binary :all: alsa-midi

 Alternatively one can just add the source directory (as checked out from https://github.com/Jajcus/python-alsa-midi.git) to `$PYTHONPATH` and use the